colorofchange/killedbycops/README.md

 ## Static Site Rendering

-Render the html and static files to _site with:
+Render the html and static files with:
 > python manage.py staticsitegen
 > python manage.py collectstatic

-Push to gh-pages branch, and GitHub Pages will serve it for free.
+Push the resulting directory to a gh-pages branch, and GitHub Pages will serve it for free.